rbisdorff/Digraph3/docSphinx/tutorial.rst

 The optimized deciles sorting leads to 233645 components with a maximal order of 153.
 The fill rate of the adjacency table is reduced to 0.001%, ie of the potential trillion pairwaise outrankings, we effectively only keep a billion.
 This high number of components results from the high number (21) of involved performance criteria, leading in fact to a very refined epistemic discrimination of majority outranking margins.

 A non-optimized deciles sorting would instead give at most 110 components with inevitably very big intractable local digraph orders.
-Proceeding with a more detailed quantiles sorting, for reducing the unduced decomposing tun times, leads however quickly to intractable quantiles sorting times.
+Proceeding with a more detailed quantiles sorting, for reducing the induced decomposing run times, leads however quickly to intractable quantiles sorting times.
 A good compromise is given when the quantiles sorting and decomposing steps show somehow equivalent run times as is the case in our example session (99.6 versus 77.3 seconds).

 The apparent quality of the global ranking result may be checked, for instance, by inspecting the 21 marginal performances of the five best-ranked alternatives listed below.